 Do the school visits cost?

 No, we do not charge for visits.
 It is important to us that all schools, children and young people and their families can access the support that they need to ensure a fully inclusive education.
 Several schools have chosen to fundraise following on from our support, but that is always their decision.
-If a school would like to fundraise or donate please email Kat our Community fundraiser or call her on 0208 8875 1805.
+If a school would like to fundraise or donate please email our Fundraising Manager, Janet, or call her on 0208 8875 1805.